carpentries-lab/metagenomics-analysis/_episodes/05-assembly.md

 > ## Bining strategies `.callout`
 >
-> Reads can be assembled into contigs according to two main strategies: composition and abbundance.
+> Contigs can be assigned to bins according to two main strategies: composition and abbundance.
 > Many binning algorithms uses a combination of both strategies.
 {: .callout}

-## MAGs (Metagenome Assembly Genome)
+## MAGs (Metagenome-Assembled Genomes)
+MAGs are the original genomes that we are looking for with the binning process.
+The binned contigs can be used as MAGs, but a more reliable way to obtain MAGs is by re-assembling the reads from the binned contigs.
+For this we need to map the original reads to the binned contigs and then re-assemble them.

-After doing the binning we can assemble MAGs, either by putting together the contigs that correspond to a single species or using the reads that were used to assemble those contigs to reassemble a genome using a traditional assembler The quality of a MAG is highly dependent on the size of the genome of the species, its abundance in the community, and the depth at which we sequence.
+The quality of a MAG is highly dependent on the size of the genome of the species, its abundance in the community, and the depth at which we sequence.
+Two important things that can be meassured to know its quallity is the completeness (is the MAG a complete genome?) and the distinctiveness (does the MAG contain only one genome?).

 Anvio is a good program to see the quality of our MAGs

 {% include links.md %}